-Melt-in-Your-Mouth Lemon Shortbread Cookies Dipped in White Chocolate, buttery, soft, and so easy to make.
+Melt-in-Your-Mouth Lemon and White Chocolate Shortbread Cookies, buttery, soft, and so easy to make.
 These shortbreads have a delicate zesty touch, and the white chocolate adds richness and sweetness.
 Serve them with your favourite hot drink, these are the best cookies no matter the season.

 Shortbreads are my favourite biscuits/cookies when I have a nice cup of tea.
 And I have one often.
 For me, enjoying a cup of hot drink without a little treat to munch on should be against the law, really.
 I can't possibly go through the day without a little snack of some sort, and the best time for it is when I have my favourite drink, the English tea.